Alimami Gory

-Alimami Gory (born 30 August 1996) is a French professional footballer who plays as a striker for club Paris FC.
+Alimami Gory (born 30 August 1996) is a French professional footballer who plays as a left winger for Saudi Pro League club Abha Club.

 Club career

 Gory is a youth exponent from Le Havre.
 He made his first team debut on 12 August 2016 against Gazélec Ajaccio replacing Ghislain Gimbert after 70 minutes.

 On 1 September 2021, he joined Paris FC on loan with an option to buy.
 On 9 July 2022, Gory returned to Paris FC on a permanent basis and signed a two-year contract.
+He scored his first Ligue 1 goal for Paris in the stoppage-time of a 3–2 defeat against Strasbourg on 21 September 2025.
+On 17 May 2026, he netted a brace in a 2–1 win over Paris Saint-Germain, securing his club's first-ever league win in the Paris derby.

 International career

 Gory was born in Le Havre, France.
 He holds French and Malian nationalities.
 In October 2018 he received his first call-up to the Mali senior national team.